 Here we consider the new and essential roles of calcium signalling and dynamic protein phosphorylation via diverse mechanisms in the PNR.
-Although most nitrate responses have been characterized in root systems, recent findings demonstrate that nitrate, in both roots and shoots, triggers unique calcium signatures and acts synergistically with calcium-activated, nuclearlocalized CPK10/30/32 to phosphorylate NLP7.
-The activated NLP7 is retained in the nucleus and specifies global reprogramming of nitrate-responsive genes (Liu et al., 2017; Marchive et al., 2013).
-Besides NLPs, other TFs such as ARABIDOPSIS NITRATE REGULATED 1, LBD37/38/39, TGA1/4, TCP20, HRS1/HRS1 Homolog 1, Bric-a-Brac/Tramtrack/Broad gene family 1 / 2, bZIP1, SPL9 and NAM/ATAF/CUC4 have been shown to control transcriptional responses to nitrate (Brooks et al., 2019; Vidal et al., 2015; Wang et al., 2018).
+Although most nitrate responses have been characterized in root systems, recent findings have demonstrated in both roots and shoots that nitrate triggers unique calcium signatures and acts synergistically with calciumactivated, nuclear-localized CPK10/30/32 to phosphorylate NLP7.
+The activated NLP7 is retained in the nucleus and specifies a global reprogramming of nitrate-responsive genes (Marchive et al., 2013; Liu et al., 2017).
+Besides NLPs, other TFs, such as ARABIDOPSIS NITRATE REGULATED 1, LBD37/38/39, TGA1/4, TCP20, HRS1/HRS1 Homolog 1, Bric-a-Brac/Tramtrack/Broad gene family 1/2, bZIP1, SPL9, and NAM/ATAF/CUC4, have been shown to control transcriptional responses to nitrate (Vidal et al., 2015; Wang et al., 2018; Brooks et al., 2019).
 Future investigations could examine whether the regulation of these TFs is also dependent on CPKs and define the precise and extensive connections between specific CPKs and TFs in nitrate signalling.
-It is possible that other NLPs and TFs may also participate in the nitrate-calcium-CPK-TF signalling network that integrates transcriptome, nutrient transport, cellular metabolism, hormone signalling, and cell proliferation, which mediate the shoot-root coordination and developmental plasticity that shapes plant growth and development.
-Further studies may determine novel target genes and cis-regulatory elements for NLP7 and other NLPs and TFs in response to nitratecalcium-CPK signalling or other upstream regulators in native biological contexts and cell types (Walker et al., 2017).
+It is possible that other NLPs and TFs may also participate in the nitrate-calcium-CPK-TF signalling network that integrates the transcriptome, nutrient transport, cellular metabolism, hormone signalling, and cell proliferation, which mediate the shoot-root coordination and developmental plasticity that shape plant growth and development.
+Further studies may determine novel target genes and cis-regulatory elements for NLP7 and other NLPs and TFs in response to nitrate-calcium-CPK signalling or other upstream regulators in native biological contexts and cell types (Walker et al., 2017).

 The nitrate transceptor NPF6.3 and PLC-IP3 have been suggested to play key roles in nitrate-triggered calcium signalling (Fig. 1) (Riveras et al., 2015).
 However, it cannot be ruled out that other nitrate transporter-related and novel nitrate-binding proteins may serve as nitrate sensors in the PNR.
-The examination of specific subcellular sites for nitrate-stimulated calcium signals based on targeted GCaMP6s may facilitate the screening for and identification of new signalling molecules and calcium channels that activate nitrate responses (Jiang et al., 2019; Yuan et al., 2014).
-Although the nitrate-responsive expression of most genes associated with metabolism and transport depends on CPK10/30/32, CIPK8/CIPK23 in complex with putative CBL1/CBL9 calcium sensors, can regulate the transport activity of NPF6.3 and signalling downstream of both NPF6.3 and calcium (Fig. 2) (Ho et al., 2009; Hu et al., 2009).
-Integrated molecular, cellular, biochemical and genetic analyses may identify additional nitrate sensors, calcium channels, calcium sensors, PKs and PPs contributing to the PNR (Léran et al., 2015; Liu et al., 2017).
+The examination of specific subcellular sites for nitratestimulated calcium signals based on targeted GCaMP6s may facilitate screening for and identification of new signalling molecules and calcium channels that activate nitrate responses (Yuan et al., 2014; Jiang et al., 2019).
+Although the nitrateresponsive expression of most genes associated with metabolism and transport depends on CPK10/30/32, CIPK8/ CIPK23, in complex with putative CBL1/CBL9 calcium sensors, can regulate the transport activity of NPF6.3 and signalling downstream of both NPF6.3 and calcium (Fig. 2) (Ho et al., 2009; Hu et al., 2009).
+Integrated molecular, cellular, biochemical, and genetic analyses may identify additional nitrate sensors, calcium channels, calcium sensors, PKs, and PPs contributing to the PNR (Léran et al., 2015; Liu et al., 2017).

-Global changes in gene expression were first reported for the PNR nearly two decades ago, and nitrate-induced genes encoding TFs have been showed to play key roles in regulating nitrate signalling (Brooks et al., 2019; Vidal et al., 2015; Wang et al., 2018).
+Global changes in gene expression were first reported for the PNR nearly two decades ago, and nitrate-induced genes encoding TFs have been shown to play key roles in regulating nitrate signalling (Vidal et al., 2015; Wang et al., 2018; Brooks et al., 2019).
 However, the roles of only a few nitrate-regulated genes encoding putative PKs or PPs have been defined.
 In future investigations, functional screens might focus on these PK and PP genes as candidates to discover their roles in nitrate signalling and establish new nitrate-based molecular wiring in the gene regulatory network.
 Technical advances in the preparation and enrichment of samples and quantification strategies for phosphoproteomics could improve the scope and resolution of early protein phosphorylation events in the PNR.
-The identification of new targets of nitrate-activated CPKs, CIPKs or other PKs could reveal additional components or connections in the PNR.
+The identification of new targets of nitrate-activated CPKs, CIPKs, or other PKs could reveal additional components or connections in the PNR.